islomar/islomar.github.io/_posts/2024-01-29-slides-and-resources-talk-bilbostack-2024.md

   - talks
 ---

-Some months ago, the organization of the amazing conference [BilboStack](https://bilbostack.com/) made the mistake of inviting me to talk to the 2024 edition 😆
+Some months ago, the organization of the amazing conference [BilboStack](https://bilbostack.com/){:target="_blank"}{:rel="noopener noreferrer"} made the mistake of inviting me to talk to the 2024 edition 😆

 I decided to talk about **Continuous Deployment**... as a Trojan horse in order to talk about many other topics related with software and product development (probably too many indeed! 😅)